NoimotBAyoub/fall-2025-fast-fraud-screening-using-lightweight-models-to-flag-risk-before-deep-analysis/README.md

 </div>

-These results don't reflect our model's preprocessing effectiveness.
-We instead suggest using 'Lift,' a standard data science metric,
+These results don't reflect our model's preprocessing effectiveness, and instead use *Lift*,

 $$\large \text{Lift} = \dfrac{ \dfrac{\text{TP}}{\text{TP} + \text{FN}}}{\dfrac{\text{FP} + \text{TP}}{\text{FP} + \text{TP} + \text{TN} + \text{FN}}}.$$

 This metric, similar to recall but with Predicted Positive Rate (PPR) in the denominator, measures efficiency.
-It prioritizes high fraud detection (recall) and a low PPR, aiming to minimize missed fraud and human agent workload by forwarding essential cases.
+It prioritizes high fraud detection (Recall) and a low PPR, aiming to minimize missed fraud and human agent workload by forwarding essential cases.

 Any randomized model has Lift = 1, and Figure 3 shows how our models have the flexibility to trade Recall for Lift.
-For instance, with recall reduced to 83%, our XGBoost model boasts 7x the Lift of the baseline.
-This significantly boosts fraud detection efficiency and dramatically cuts operational costs.
+For instance, with Recall reduced to 70%, our XGBoost model boasts 7x the Lift of the baseline.
+This significantly boosts fraud detection efficiency and reduces operational costs.

 <p align="center">
 <b>Figure 3:</b> Lift vs. Recall</p>